ozgemelteminan/bookhive-frontend/README.md

 ## 🌐 CORS

 The backend (`bookhive-backend`) enables **AllowAll CORS policy**.
->✅ This means the frontend can call the API from any domain (including `localhost:5174`).
+>✅ This means the frontend can call the API from any domain (including the backend URL: `localhost:5174`).
+> You also need to deploy the `backend` in order to run the frontend!

 <br>